Ang3/php-oci8/README.md

 ------------------------

-Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:
+Open a command console, enter your project directory and execute the following command to download the latest stable version of this package:

 ```console
 $ composer global require --dev ang3/php-oci8